KamalideenAK/Comprehensive-Deployment-of-Microsoft-Defender-for-Identity-with-Full-Prerequisite-Configuration/README.md

 Run the TriSizingTool.exe for some time and check the results.
 The Busy Packets/sec value is needed.
 Map the actual Busy Packets/sec value with the Packets per second recommendation.

-Download the Defender for Identity Sizing tool here https://aka.ms/mdi/sizingtool
+✔️ Download the Defender for Identity Sizing tool here https://aka.ms/mdi/sizingtool

-Check the recommended sensor sizing here https://aka.ms/mdi/sizingtool
+✔️ Check the recommended sensor sizing here https://aka.ms/mdi/sizingtool

-For 75-100k packages, the recommendation is 7.50 CPU/ Cores and 13.50 Memory/GB for only the sensor consumption.
+✔️ For 75-100k packages, the recommendation is 7.50 CPU/ Cores and 13.50 Memory/GB for only the sensor consumption.

-More information: Plan capacity for Microsoft Defender for Identity
+🧠More information: Plan capacity for Microsoft Defender for Identity.

 ******Hardware*****

 For healthy sensors, the following is recommended: https://learn.microsoft.com/en-us/defender-for-identity/capacity-planning#defender-for-identity-sensor-sizing

-No hyper-threaded cores
+✔️ No hyper-threaded cores

-Enable the Power Option to High Performance
+✔️ Enable the Power Option to High Performance

-When running the sensor as a virtual machine, it is recommended to assign all memory to the machine at all times.
+✔️ When running the sensor as a virtual machine, it is recommended to assign all memory to the machine at all times.
 Memory ballooning or Dynamic Memory is not recommended and can result in health issues.

-For Hyper-V ensure that Enable Dynamic Memory isn’t enabled for the VM.
+✔️ For Hyper-V ensure that Enable Dynamic Memory isn’t enabled for the VM.
 For VMware ensure that the amount of memory configured and the reserved memory is the same or configure – reserve all guest memory

 More information: Server specifications https://learn.microsoft.com/en-us/defender-for-identity/prerequisites#server-specifications

 *****IPv4 TSO offload*****